-The 4 best ways to thank customers [+ BONUS Xmas thanking templates]
+The 4 best ways to thank your customers (& why it works so well)

 Table of contents

 99% of businesses undervalue the impact of thanking customers, and as a consequence spend far too little time doing it.

 This is a shame, because it’s such an easy thing to do.

 - Why thanking customers is overlooked and undervalued

 - The 4 key benefits of thanking customers properly

 - The 4 best (and least boring) ways to thank customers